 The grape variety (also New York 11683) is an interspecific new variety between Mills x Ontario.
 It contains genes from Vitis labrusca and Vitis vinifera.
 The hybrid was crossed in 1923 at the Vine Breeding Institute of Cornell University in Geneva, New York State.
-The berries have a foxton.
-The variety is used as a table grape and is cultivated in Brazil, Japan and Canada.
-In 2016 no stocks were reported (Kym Anderson).
+The berries have a foxtone.
+The variety is used as table grape and grown in Brazil, Japan and Canada.
+No stocks were reported in 2016 (Kym Anderson).

 Pictures: Ursula Brühl, Doris Schneider, Julius Kühn-Institut (JKI)

 The glossary is a monumental achievement and one of the most important contributions to wine knowledge.
 Of all the encyclopaedias I use on the subject of wine, it is by far the most important.
 That was the case ten years ago and it hasn't changed since.Andreas Essl